aneasystone/github-trending/README.md

 ## Java

+* 【2023-09-27】[xerial / snappy-java](https://github.com/xerial/snappy-java) - Snappy compressor/decompressor for Java
+* 【2023-09-27】[pedroSG94 / RootEncoder](https://github.com/pedroSG94/RootEncoder) - RootEncoder for Android (rtmp-rtsp-stream-client-java) is a stream encoder to push video/audio to media servers using protocols RTMP, RTSP and SRT with all code written in Java/Kotlin
 * 【2023-09-25】[lakesoul-io / LakeSoul](https://github.com/lakesoul-io/LakeSoul) - LakeSoul is an end-to-end, realtime and cloud native Lakehouse framework with fast data ingestion, concurrent update and incremental data analytics on cloud storages for both BI and AI applications.
 * 【2023-09-25】[jsorrell / CarpetSkyAdditions](https://github.com/jsorrell/CarpetSkyAdditions) - Empty world generation with new ways to obtain resources
 * 【2023-09-24】[ddd-by-examples / library](https://github.com/ddd-by-examples/library) - A comprehensive Domain-Driven Design example with problem space strategic analysis and various tactical patterns.